Overview

 }

-Replace the follwing in training_ecommerce.model
+Replace the following in training_ecommerce.model file:

 connection: "bigquery_public_data_looker"